 Most users don’t stick around – they just leave.

 Most users will leave a website if it takes more than 3 seconds to load.
 Because speed is so important to user experience, page speed matters to SEO.
-As such, it’s important to prioritize speed on your website.
+As such, it’s important to prioritize speed on your website, and this is why it’s one of the user experience tips.

 4. Make Sure User Experience is Excellent on Any Device